justUmen/GameScript/README.md

 |English|https://github.com/justUmen/GameScript/blob/master/README.md|13|
 |Français|https://github.com/justUmen/GameScript/blob/master/README_FR.md|7|

-Interactive script to learn about some computer related subjects that I consider important.
+GameScript is an interactive script to learn about some computer related subjects that I consider important.
 Works with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommended.

 ## Community project :